vanmooylipidomics/PtH2O2lipids/README.md

 ```

 Arguments of `NULL` for `database` and `rt.windows` cause the function to use the package default database and retention time windows.
 Generation of the database was accomplished using the LOBSTAHS function `generateLOBdbase()`.
 Methods used to create the databases and retention time windows are described in Collins, J.R., B.R.
 Edwards, H.F.
 Fredricks, and B.A.S.
-Van Mooy, "Untargeted discovery and identification of oxidative stress biomarkers using a lipidomics pipeline for complex datasets"
+Van Mooy, "Semi-untargeted discovery and identification of oxidative stress biomarkers using a lipidomics pipeline for complex datasets"

 <h4>.mzXML and .raw data files</h4>
 The .mzXML and Thermo (.raw) data files from which the objects in the dataset were created are not included in the `PtH2O2lipids` library due to their very large size.